 The Golden Gate is an unmissable part of the Royal Palace in Bhaktapur's Durbar Square.
+The golden gate is also know as Sundhoka or Soon Dhoka and was built by King Ranajit Malla in 1753 CE.
 It provides the entranceway to the inner courtyard that you may pass though on the way to the Taleju temple and Naga Pokhari.

 Bhaktapur was the capital city of the Malla Kingdom until the 15th century but remained an independent kingdom until the 18th century.

 Here's a larger photograph of the Golden Gate of Bhaktapur.

 Just outside the gate on either side is a vase symbolizing good fortune.
 The Golden Gate itself is made from gilded copper and is said to be the best example of repoussage.

 Starting at the top above the door is a Toran featuring a powerful winged Garuda with a naga (serpent) flowing downwards.